Inflectra/rapise-documentation/docs/New/Roadmap.md

 - **GitHub Actions** - run Rapise tests as a step of GitHub CI/CD workflow.
 - **Proxy setting for JMeter Configuration** - make it easier to record Rapise API tests with JMeter.
-- **Reporter API**: Callbacks to plug in third-party reporting engines.
 - **Jenkins plugin**: Plugin to simplify running Rapise tests from Jenkins.
 - **Visual Studio Code integration**: Code helper for Rapise objects/actions.
 Start recording/playback from VS Code.
 - **Azure Test Plans integration**: Linking to a test case in an Azure Test Plan.